elliotxx/osp/docs/cli/osp_plan.md

 ### Synopsis

-Generate and update community planning based on milestone issues.
+Generate and maintain planning content to track milestone progress.

-This command will create or update a planning issue that summarizes all issues in the specified milestone or all open milestones, categorized by their labels.
+This command will create or update an issue that summarizes all issues in a milestone, organized by priority and category.
+The content is designed to help track milestone progress and highlight high-priority tasks.

 If no milestone number is provided, it will scan all open milestones.

-By default, it will show the preview of the planning content and ask for confirmation before creating or updating the planning issue.
+Examples:
+  # Update planning content for all open milestones
+  osp plan

+  # Update planning content for milestone #1
+  osp plan 1

+  # Use custom category labels
+  osp plan --category-labels="bug,feature,documentation"

+  # Use custom priority labels
+  osp plan --priority-labels="priority/high,priority/medium,priority/low"

+  # Preview changes without updating any issues
+  osp plan --dry-run

+  # Update automatically without confirmation
+  osp plan --yes

+  # Specify a custom label for the target issue
+  osp plan --target-label="milestone-plan"

+  # Exclude pull requests from planning content
+  osp plan --exclude-pr

 ```
 osp plan [milestone-number] [flags]